amitgoswami1027/udagram-microservices-project/README.md

 2. [The RestAPI Feed Backend](/udacity-c3-restapi-feed), a Node-Express feed microservice.
 3. [The RestAPI User Backend](/udacity-c3-restapi-user), a Node-Express user microservice.

-Udagram microservices project, I have setup my development environment on AWS EC2 interface.
+#### Udagram microservices project, I have setup my development environment on AWS EC2 interface.
 Reason for doing so is I have windows home edition system and finding it challanging to do the setup for docker and kubernetes on it.
 Also it add a bit of additional complexity to project, but it help me to learn a lot about the AWS ecosystem and understanding about the different components.
 My Udagram frontend is deployed on S3 bucket and other rest apis on the EC2 interface.
 Please find the following steps for the project development instructions.

-## Setting Udagram Microservice Dev Environment on AWS EC2
+## Setting up Udagram Microservice Dev Environment on AWS EC2
 ### Task-01 Installing GIT on AWS EC2
 Commands :
 1. Perform a quick update on your instance: